dmkgll/dmkgll/_posts/2022-07-05-erin-valenti.md

 murdered because she discovered that we really are living in a digital simulation. r/conspiracy on Reddit has been a popular place of discussion and a few people have pointed to the professional development seminar she supposedly attended just days before her death as being worthy of investigation.

 For my own part, I don't believe we live in the Matrix or that Erin had some dangerous knowledge she was about to break to the world.
 But I think this program she attended, Ontocore, ought to have gotten a lot more scrutiny.
+For a long time, I've hoped that someone who had attended one of these seminars would see Erin Valenti's story and write about their own story.
+I didn't want to be the one to do it because I don't want to pedal conspiracies or put myself at risk for defamation.
+Nobody has come forward though or made the relevant connections, so I decided I would have to.

 ## Ontocore